aws-samples/amazon-mq-workshop/labs/lab-2.md

 source ~/.bashrc
 ```

-**NOTE**: Ensure that all terminals windows that you will use for the workshop are created after having run this step.
+:white_check_mark: **NOTE**: Ensure that all terminals windows that you will use for the workshop are created after having run this step.

 </p></details><p/>